arduino/help-center-content/content/Education and Kits/EDU General/Assemble-the-project-board.md

 1. Take the plastic sheet and carefully separate the pieces from the sheet by twisting and pressing on them.

-2. When you're finished you should have the following pieces:
+2. When you're finished, you should have the following pieces:

     <img src="img/project-board-pieces.png" alt="The separated plastic pieces." width=300px/>